-Justice Robert Benham, a life-long resident of Georgia, was born to Jesse Knox Benham and Clarence Benham in Cartersville, Georgia.
-He graduated from Summer Hill High School in Cartersville in 1963, and Tuskegee University (B.S.
-Political Science) in 1967; attended Harvard University; and graduated from the University of Georgia, Lumpkin School of Law (J. D. Degree) in 1970; University of Virginia (LL.
-M. Degree) in 1989.
+A lifelong resident of Georgia, Justice Benham was born to Jesse Knox Benham and Clarence Benham in Cartersville, Georgia.
+He obtained a B.S. in Political Science from Tuskegee University in 1967 and also attended Harvard University.
+In 1970 he obtained his Juris Doctor from the University of Georgia, Lumpkin School of Law.
+He obtained Master of Laws degree from the University of Virginia in 1989.

 After completing law school, Justice Benham served in the U.S. Army Reserve, attaining the rank of Captain.
-He then served briefly as a trial attorney for Atlanta Legal Aid Society, Inc., later returning to Cartersville, where he engaged in the private practice of law, served as Special Assistant Attorney General, and served two terms as President of the Bartow County Bar Association.
+He then served briefly as a trial attorney for the Atlanta Legal Aid Society, Inc. He later returned to Cartersville, where he engaged in the private practice of law.
+He served as Special Assistant Attorney General and enjoyed two terms as the President of the Bartow County Bar Association.